Tserediani/fictitious_website_scraper/README.md

    ```bash
     python main.py
    ```
-   The script will start scraping the Some fictitious website and extract expert organizations' data, including their email addresses.
+   The script will start scraping the "Some fictitious website" and extract expert organizations' data, including their email addresses.
 The data will be written to CSV files in the output/ directory.

 # Contributing